GooseIndustries/HoneyHonk-AI-Chatbot/README.md

     Just don’t blame me when it starts demanding honey as payment. 🐝🍯

 Now go chat with HoneyHonk! 🚀🐝
-(this whole script has been written by chatgpt, we could not be bothered at all to change it)
+Additional Notes: For all you dummies you need to download the script for HoneyHonk before running it!
+(HoneyHonk.py) (this whole readme has been written by chatgpt, we could not be bothered at all to write it ourselves)